Libera-Chat/libera-chat.github.io/content/_guides/quickops.md

 In rare cases, it may be necessary to set exemptions for people to bypass bans or quiets that affect them.
 Exemptions use channel mode `e` and are like invexes.
-Use sparringly; exemptions can get confusing if you later need to remove those people from the channel and have forgotten about the exemption!
+Use sparingly; exemptions can get confusing if you later need to remove those people from the channel and have forgotten about the exemption!

 ## Querying and removing bans/quiets/invexes/exemptions